 The Responsible Entity of the Fund is Paragon Funds Management Ltd (ABN 42 159 623 873) (AFSL 426800) (the 'Responsible Entity').
-The Responsible Entity's registered office is Level 19, 80 Collins Street, Melbourne, VIC 3000.
+The Responsible Entity's registered office is 151/129 Fitzroy Street St Kilda, VIC 3182.
 The Responsible Entity is incorporated and domiciled in Australia.

-The Fund's mandate is to invest in Australian listed equities focusing on core competencies in the resource and industrial sectors in accordance with PDS and the provisions of the Fund's Constitution.
-The objective of the Fund is to produce absolute returns and capital growth for unitholders over a 3 - 5 year investment horizon.
+The Fund's mandate is to invest primarily in Australian listed equities focusing on core competencies in the resource and industrial sectors in accordance with PDS and the provisions of the Fund's Constitution.
+The Fund may also invest in foreign listed stocks and equities in unlisted Australian and foreign companies.
+The objective of the Fund is to produce absolute returns and capital growth for unitholders over a 5 year investment horizon.

-The financial statements of the Fund are for the year ended 30 June 2019.
+The financial statements of the Fund are for the year ended 30 June 2021.
 The financial statements are presented in the Australian currency.